wix/Detox/docs/Guide.Contributing.md

 ```

 Android test project includes two flavors:
-`fromBin` - uses the precompiled aar from `node_moudles` just like a standard RN project.
+`fromBin` - uses the precompiled aar from `node_modules` just like a standard RN project.
 `fromSource` - compiles the project with RN sources from `node_modules`, this is useful when developing and debugging Espresso idle resource.
 [Here](https://facebook.github.io/react-native/docs/building-from-source.html#android) are the prerequisites to compiling React Native from source.